Paint Mode SettingsThis dialog is used to set up additional options for paint mode Formula (see menu Mode) and halftone drawing.

 When selecting a pattern then only scaling halftone patterns can be used.
 Fixed transition patterns are technically not usable for drawing.

-Formula: Select a defined formula to be used to calculate the paint mode operation.
+Formula: Select a defined formula to be used to calculate the operation when using the paint mode Formula.
 By using Add or Edit you enter the formula editor to add new formulas or to edit the current one.

 There are the following predefined formula samples built in:

 |Diagonal Gradient||Draws 45° lines using the current gradient|